-The WooCommerce Product Table plugin seamlessly integrates with the official WooCommerce Product Add-ons extension.
+The WooCommerce Product Table plugin officially supports the official WooCommerce Product Add-ons extension.
 It lets you display extra options in your product tables in addition to what’s already possible out of the box with variable products.
 To name a few:

 - Radio buttons to display multiple options available for a product.

 - Quantity fields to enable your customers to select the quantity of items they’d want to purchase of an add-on available with the main product.